j127/gatsby-starter-website-blog/README.md

 </div>
 ```

+### Testing

+Jest and Cypress are installed.
+See the [how to write tests](https://www.gatsbyjs.com/docs/how-to/testing/) section of the documentation.

 ### Sourcemaps

 Sourcemaps are removed by default (see [here](https://forum.codeselfstudy.com/t/how-to-avoid-publishing-your-frontend-code-and-comments-with-react/2418)).
 If you want to add sourcemaps in production, then remove the `gatsby-plugin-no-sourcemaps` plugin from `gatsby-config.js` file.